 Is this a universal approach?

-In terms of NSW, there was an earlier case of R (Cth) v Mead NSWDC 1 involving the use of bitcoin to disguise illicit profits.
-In that case, it was determined as a necessary context to consider in the objective seriousness of the offence in sentencing the offender for a Commonwealth offence.
-This is a stricter approach to the use of bitcoins and the darknet than the approach taken in the case of R v Collopy.
+In NSW, the case of R (Cth) v Mead NSWDC 1 concerned the use of bitcoin to disguise proceeds of crime.
+The Court determined that it was necessary to consider the use of bitcoin in the context of the objective seriousness of the offence in sentencing the offender for a Commonwealth offence.
+This was arguably a stricter approach to the use of bitcoins and the darknet than the approach taken in the case of R v Collopy.